jxxssicaa/dh110jessicang/Pitch.md

 Summary and link to the sketches (may contains the multiple versions and evaluation history)

+The purpose of this low fidelity protype is to test both the flow and functionality these extra features would require when added onto a public health website.

 https://github.com/jxxssicaa/dh110jessicang/blob/main/Low-Fidelity%20Prototype.md

 ## High-fidelity prototype (functional/interactive prototype, assignment08)